cph-cachet/flutter-plugins/packages/esense_flutter/README.md

 ### Limitations in the eSense BTLE interface

-Note that there is a limitation to the eSesnse BTLE interface which implie that you __should not__ invoke methods on the ESenseManager in a fast pace after each other.
+Note that there is a limitation to the eSense BTLE interface which implie that you __should not__ invoke methods on the ESenseManager in a fast pace after each other.
 For example, the following code __will not work__: